 Because the park is so isolated, it remains one of the most pristine safari experiences available.
 There is a small group of intrepid 4x4 self-drive explorers who come and stay at one of our community campsites within the park between June and December.
 Although African Parks assists with bookings and management, the campsites are owned and run by the community.
-Four out of five campsites have flushing toilets, cold water showers and attendants who can assist with gathering water and firewood.
-Four of our campsites are located inside the park, with another campsite just outside the park.
-All of our campsites can accommodate up to 20 people, and are divided into five sites per campground with a maximum of four persons per campground, with exception to Sikale which accommodates a maximum of 15 people and is divided into three campsites.
+Four out of five campsites have flushing toilets, hot water showers and attendants who can assist with gathering water.
+All of our campsites can accommodate up to 20 people and are divided into five sites per campground with a maximum of four persons per campground, with exception to Sikale which accommodates a maximum of 15 people and is divided into three campsites.

-Lyangu is situated with access to the western area of the park and is a relatively short drive from the park boundary.
-Located just on the edge of a large plain.
+Lyangu: Located with easy access to the western area of the park and a relatively short drive from the park boundary, this convenient site is on the edge of a large plain.
 Throughout different times of the year hyena, lechwe and wildebeest are regularly seen and birdlife at the pans is splendid.

 Sign up to be the first to hear #GoodNews happening around African Parks.×